Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Experiments

-Our synthetic experiments use a ground truth volume defined by the standard Shepp-Logan phantom \citep{shepp1974fourier} in 3D, with the following modifications: \begin{itemize} \item We scale down the voxel density values by a factor of 4, to more closely mimic the values in our real cone-beam CT skull dataset. \item We adjust one of the ellipsoids to be slightly larger than standard (to make it more visible), and gradually increase its ground truth density to simulate a spectrum from soft tissue to bone to metal. \end{itemize}
+\paragraph*{Synthetic Data} Our synthetic experiments use a ground truth volume defined by the classic Shepp-Logan phantom \cite{shepp1974fourier} in 3D, with the following modifications: (1) we scale down the voxel density values by a factor of 4, to mimic the values in our real CBCT skull dataset, and (2) we adjust one of the ellipsoids to be slightly larger than standard (to make it more visible), and gradually increase its ground truth density to simulate a spectrum from soft tissue to bone to metal.
 We simulate CT observations of this synthetic volume and then reconstruct using either the linearized forward model with the logarithm and \cref{eq:linear}, or directly using \cref{eq:nonlinear}.
-We also use a small amount of total variation regularization, and constrain results to be nonnegative.
+We also use a small amount of total variation regularization for both linearized and nonlinear reconstruction, and constrain results to be nonnegative.

 Results of this synthetic experiment are presented in \Cref{fig:synthetic}.
 As the density of the test ellipsoid increases, the linearized reconstruction experiences increasingly severe ``metal artifacts,'' while the nonlinear reconstruction continues to closely match the ground truth.
 PSNR values are reported over the entire reconstructed volume compared to the ground truth, where PSNR is defined as $-10\log_{10}(\text{MSE})$ and MSE is the mean squared voxel-wise error.

-Note that this synthetic experiment does not include any measurement noise or miscalibration; the instability of the logarithm with respect to dense signals arises even when the only noise is due to numerical precision.
-We also note that even the densest synthetic ``metal'' ellipsoid we test is no denser than what we observe in our real CBCT skull dataset in \Cref{fig:spike}, with a real metal dental crown.
+We note that this synthetic experiment does not include any measurement noise or miscalibration; the instability of the logarithm with respect to dense signals arises even when the only noise is due to numerical precision.
+In this synthetic experiment, we also provide more than ample measurements to uniquely determine the reconstruction, even in the absence of regularization.
+We also note that even the densest synthetic ``metal'' ellipsoid we test is no denser than what we observe in the metal dental crown in our real CBCT skull dataset in \Cref{fig:spike}.